A Minute With: Kermit and Miss Piggy bicker about lines and love

-BEVERLY HILLS, California (Reuters) - The Muppets’ Miss Piggy and Kermit the Frog, the object of her affection since 1976, return to the big screen in “Muppets Most Wanted,” a caper film that takes the puppet gang on a European tour while a case of mistaken identity lands Kermit in a Russian gulag.
+BEVERLY HILLS, Calif., March 19 (Reuters) - The Muppets’ Miss Piggy and Kermit the Frog, the object of her affection since 1976, return to the big screen in “Muppets Most Wanted,” a caper film that takes the puppet gang on a European tour while a case of mistaken identity lands Kermit in a Russian gulag.

 A sequel to 2011’s “The Muppets,” the Disney film introduces a new character: Kermit’s evil Russian doppelganger, Constantine, who stars alongside actors Ricky Gervais, Tina Fey and Ty Burrell.